Odysafe/ODYSAFE-CTI/README.md

 To operate in an air-gapped environment:

-1. Skip the deepdarkCTI download during installation
+1. Skip the CTI Resources repositories download during installation
 2. Do not use the "Download" or "Update" buttons in CTI Resources
 3. Do not use the URL import feature - use file upload or text paste instead
 4. Do not configure txt2stix external APIs or AI extractors